urakubo/Dojo-standalone/README.md

 3-a.
 File -> Open Dojo folder, and specify the Dojo/Mojo-style file.

 2-b.
-Prepare a stack of 2D EM images (tiff/png sequential files) and segmentated images (tiff/png sequential files).
+Prepare a stack of 2D EM images (tiff/png sequential files) and segmentation images (tiff/png sequential files).

 3-b.
-File -> Import, and specify the stack of 2D EM images, the segmented images, and a output mojo folder.
+File -> Import, and specify the stack of 2D EM images, the segmentation images, and a output mojo folder.

 4. The message "please click here" appears if those files are successfully opened/imported.
 Plese click it, then the web-based dojo will launch for further editing.
 Users can save/export the editied file through the small GUI (control panel).